 For additional insights into the consequences of a second DUI charge, you may refer to A Second DUI Charge Could Impact the Rest of Your Life.
 To understand the penalties for driving under the influence of drugs, please visit Penalty for Driving Under the Influence of Drugs.

-In late 2018, parliament completely changed our DUI laws – our impaired driving by alcohol or drug [laws].
+In late 2018, Parliament completely changed our DUI laws.
+Impaired driving by alcohol or drug.
 It’s a complete overhaul of those laws.
-And one of the issues that has been affected by that is our mandatory minimum fine structures for ‘over 80’ cases – over 80 milligrams of alcohol – so blood cases, and for refusal cases.
+And one of the issues that has been affected by that is our mandatory minimum fine structures for over 80 cases over 80 milligrams of alcohol, 100 milliliters of blood cases and for refusal cases.

-Now, for refusal cases, the mandatory minimum has now risen to $2 000.
-So there you have it.
-Those are the new fine structures for over-80 cases, and refusing to comply with a breathalizer, intoxilizer, or roadside screening test.
+Now.
+For refusal cases, the mandatory minimum has now risen to $2, 000.
+So there you have it, those are the new fine structures for over 80 cases and refusing to comply with a breathalyzer, doxalyzer, or roadside screening device.